AlbertoVosgerau/UnityMVC-C_UnityProject/README.md

 ### Architecture
-The MVC+C architecture has the followin components:
+The MVC+C architecture has the following components:

 ### Controller